 Opportunities for educational partners to provide feedback and input were provided in the creation of the 2021-2024 LCAP and are outlined in the prior year's LCAP.
 HCOE CCS continued to engage partners throughout the school year to provide updates on the LCAP and continue to elicit meaningful feedback.
-A mid-year annual update was presented to the Board on February 9, 2022 and open to the public for input and feedback.
-CCS sent out multiple surveys during the 21-22 school year to parents and families.
+A mid-year annual update was presented to the Board on February 9, 2022, and was open to the public for input and feedback.
+CCS sent out multiple surveys to parents and families during the 21-22 school year.
 The surveys were aimed to measure parent and family satisfaction with their student's educational experiences and identify areas of need.
 Two Family Engagement Nights were scheduled throughout the school year.
 The family nights were held at each site to ensure parents could attend.
-During the family nights, surveys were administered and feedback was collected.
+During the family nights. surveys were administered and feedback was collected.
 The parent advisory committee provided feedback with in-person discussions at the fall family night.
 Student surveys were administered during the spring family night and were also asked to provide feedback during several classroom activities to gather meaningful input for actions/services, and areas of improvement.
 The family nights are an opportunity for parents and families to engage with school staff, learn more about our programs, connect to community resources, and provide school staff with feedback for areas of strength and improvements needed.
-An annual update/feedback meeting was held on May 19, 2022 with all CCS staff invited.
-Staff was able to provide feedback about success and challenges we are experiencing as well as completing a survey to gather more feedback on goals, metrics, actions, and services.
+An annual update/feedback meeting was held on May 19, 2022, with all CCS staff invited.
+Staff provided feedback about the success and challenges we are experiencing and completed a survey to gather more feedback on goals, metrics, actions, and services.
 Our district consulted with the Humboldt Del-Norte SELPA to ensure that the LCAP planning met requirements to ensure the inclusion of students with disabilities throughout the plan.
 Our district is not required to have an English Learner Parent Advisory Committee, due to the enrollment numbers of our EL student population.
 The HCOE bargaining units were consulted and invited to the public hearing.
-The public hearing was held on June 6, 2022 at the HCOE Board Room in Eureka.
+The public hearing was held and the district provided feedback about the success and challenges we are experiencing and completed on June 6, 2022, at the HCOE Board Room in Eureka.